AndreMIsidoro/vulnerabilities/webservers/ssrf/README.md

 ### When we can input an url to a request

-Trying to pass 127.0.0.1, and see how the response/server behaves
+Trying to pass 127.0.0.1, and see how the response/server behaves.
+If the behaviour is the same try bruteforcing with a port 127.0.0.1:$port

 ## Sources